frraahn/Probability-and-Statistical-Data-Analysis/README.md

-# 📊 Probability and Statistical Data Analysis Course Portfolio (SECI1143)
+# 📊 Probability and Statistical Data Analysis

 Welcome to my repository for the **Probability and Statistical Data Analysis** course at Universiti Teknologi Malaysia (UTM)!
 This space serves as a portfolio documenting our team-based statistical research projects alongside our practical data analysis assignments using R Studio.